mahmoud/sedimental/entries/glompad_talk_2023/glompad_talk.md

   * Using Pyodide directly is looking like the better investment if you care about control.
   * PyScript feels like a bit of a demo vehicle.
   * Example: PyScript could make setting up a web worker easier: https://github.com/pyscript/pyscript/issues/808
-* Annoyingly PyScript chose the exact same tools I did??
-Svelte and CodeMirror power the REPL and other components.
-This led to some very confusing errors that I thought were coming from my bugs, but were actually PyScript breakages.
+* Annoyingly PyScript chose the exact same tools I did?
+  * Svelte and CodeMirror power the REPL and other components.
+  * This led to some very confusing errors that I thought were coming from my bugs, but were actually PyScript breakages.

 ---
 ## Ugly: Misc JS

 * Svelte stores are great, but a bit too basic.
-For debugging, I found myself missing Redux.
-There are a wide variety of alternative stores worth looking into.
+  * For debugging, I found myself missing Redux.
+  * There are a wide variety of alternative stores worth looking into.
 * CodeMirror 6 is way more complex than earlier versions.
-Powerful, but hard to find examples that do exactly what you want.
-Probably worth it, but be ready.
+  * Powerful, but hard to find examples that do exactly what you want.
+  * Probably worth it, but be ready.
 * It's still frontend.
-You've got to be 2-3x as careful when you upgrade libraries.
+  * You've got to be 2-3x as careful when you upgrade packages.

 ---
 # Are we making progress?